lazy-1/widelands-autokey-macros/Tutorials/GUIDE.md

 In the end, with the help of Grok, I got a fairly efficient system setup.
 Unfortunately AutoKey has its quirks and so does the game itself.
 It would have been so much better if I could have just collected the simplest of info from the game, but crying about it doesn't help.

 ## Contents of repo.
-- AutoKey_data : this is the contents of my autokey/data/Scripts/Widelands/ directory.
-If they don't work for you make sure Widelands Window Filter is set to widelands.widelands, this is done by clicking `set` and then on the widelands window.
+- widelands-autokey.zip : this is the contents of my autokey/data/Scripts/Widelands/ directory.
+If they don't work for you make sure Widelands Window Filter is set to widelands.widelands see [Autokey_GUIDE.md](Autokey_GUIDE.md) for details
 - AutoKey_data individual files : fore each in autokey select them and click `Hotkey`, then define it by clicking `set` in the dialog and then press the actual keyboard key such as F1. make sure you save.
 This is not a tutorial on autokey, passed this do your own research if your stumped, tell grok it'll help.
 - Notification directory: This is all the sounds I use for you to try if you want.
 Save it somewhere and set the NOTIFICATIONS_DIR = '/new/notifications/path'.
 I have it as the dir above the current module directory and then into Sounds blah blah.